jacquessham/sfotraffic/README.md

 ## Part 3
 In Part 3, we would expand our scope to cargo operation in SFO and predict the cargo traffic.
 You may find more details in the [Part 3 folder](/Part3).
 Coming Soon...

+## Part 4
+In Part 4, we are going to utilize <i>GoodData Cloud Native Community Edition</i> to visualize the insight on all avaiable data.
+You may find more details in the [Part 4](/Part4).
+Coming soon...